sgsbucket/animan-doc/docs/animan/show.md

 - Tab: Render Progress
 :::

-The rendering progress can be viewed in this tab.
-Render progress supports all four render modes: Online, Offline, Preview and Thumbnail.
+The rendering progress can be viewed in the Render Progress tab.
+Render progress is shown for all four render modes: Online, Offline, Preview and Thumbnail.

 Use the "Mode" drop-down menu to specify the rendering mode to view: Offline or Online.